gilbertgonz/target_detector_no_ML/README.md

 * Tried to dynamically update the reference image since the reference/target can change over time, but this proved to be unstable in fast-moving scenarios.
 Might revisit later.

+* Also tried dynamically adjusting the bounding box based on coordinates of feature detections, but proved to be unstable with too few matches, making the ROI too small for detections.

 ## To run:
 1. Install [docker](https://docs.docker.com/engine/install/)